kontent-ai/kontent-ai-migration-toolkit/README.md

 Export is made with `Delivery API` for speed and efficiency, but this brings some limitations:

--   Assets are exported without their original `filename`.
-If you import these assets back to a different project, the `Asset Id` is used as a filename.
-However, if you import back to the same project, the asset will not be imported if it is already there.
-You may enable `exportAssetsDetails` option to fetch asset details including filenames using the Management API.
-If you enable this option you also need to provide `apiKey`
+-   Assets are exported without their `title`.
+If you import these assets back to a different project, the `filename` is used as a `title`

 ### FAQ